Why It Matters

 As part of our focus on cultural arts, the Foundation’s office space also serves as a rotating art gallery, for two main reasons: to support and foster local artists, and to encourage our community to connect and engage in a meaningful conversation inspired by art.

-Click the button below to learn more about Ji Ahn and to view a few of her pieces.
-To view the full gallery in-person, please contact Zach Ward, Scholarships and Program Officer, at zach@trianglecf.org.
+Click the button below to learn more about Michelle and to view a few of her pieces.
+To view the full gallery in-person, please contact Zach Ward, Senior Program Officer, at zach@trianglecf.org.

 Featured Stories